AMSOIL Racer

-The AMSOIL Racer, also known as the Rutan Biplane Racer and the Rutan Model 68 Racer, was a race tandem wing plane which was designed by Burt Rutan's Rutan Aircraft Factory, and built and flown by Dan Mortensen.
+The AMSOIL Racer, also known as the Rutan Biplane Racer and the Rutan Model 68 Racer, is a race tandem wing plane which was designed by Burt Rutan's Rutan Aircraft Factory, and built and flown by Dan Mortensen.
 It set several speed records, but crashed at the 1983 Reno Air Races.

 Conception and construction

 The concept which led to the AMSOIL Racer began in 1979 when race pilot Dan Mortensen approached Burt Rutan about designing an aircraft that would beat the Beck-Mahoney Sorceress, owned by Don Beck and which was dominating the competition at the time.
 After some research and calculations, Rutan produced three preliminary designs, and the least radical of these was chosen.
 Like the Model 54 Quickie tandem wing that he had previously designed, the Model 68 (as Rutan designated it) was configured with a canard wing, a main wing and, unlike the Quickie, had additional horizontal flight surface in the form of a T-tail.
 Rutan sold rights and plans to build two aircraft of the design to Mortensen for $6,000.

 The construction began in January, 1981, in Sacramento, California, first in a garage and then in a hangar.
 During the construction phase, Amsoil signed on as a sponsor, in order to promote its new synthetic aviation motor oils.
 The plane was built from fiberglass, kevlar and graphite composites.
 First flight took place that summer, but the aircraft was damaged by heat from the engine's exhaust.
 After it was rebuilt, it was entered in the 1981 Reno Air Races.